untainsYD/untainsYD/README.md

 <br />

-## A little bit statistic about my profile
+## A few of statistics for my profile

 <br />